 The next eight days were nothing short of fantastic.
 Waking up early to get the most out of the day, we packed the hours full of exploration and learning.
 Each excursion had the perfect amount of exercise combined with discovery, bringing us up close to the flora and fauna.
 Being an avid swimmer, the activity I enjoy the most was snorkeling.
 And luckily on this itinerary there were lots of chances to get wet.
 The water was surprisingly warm and crystal clear, and provided the magical experience of being completely engulfed by schools of neon fish.
 Swimming in open water was a frightening yet delighting experience as the blueness gave away to the unknown.
 It was here in the open water where I got my first up close encounter with a sea turtle before it quickly vanished back into the vastness.
 Snorkeling closer to land brought me sightings of everything I had hoped to see.
 From bands of white tip reef sharks circling below, playful sea lions darting to and fro, Galapagos penguins, Fur Seals, Sea Stars, sea snakes, and the animal I had the strongest desire to see, a Marine iguana swimming!

-Each excursion, whether land or sea, was simply fascinating because of the vast variety of landscapes, ecosystems and wildlife the islands supply.
+Each excursion, whether land or sea, was simply fascinating because of the vast variety of landscapes, ecosystems and Galapagos Islands animals the archipelago supplies.
 Having the chance to see the gentle giant tortoises roaming in the wild, nesting boobies caring for their young, pink flamingos feeding in lagoons, and bright yellow land iguanas sunning themselves on the warm lava rocks is something I will never forget.

 Having two extremely knowledgeable local guides accompanying us on each excursion really enhanced the experience of the islands.
 Being born and raised in the area, both guides had their own interesting insights and facts about the different endemic species and geology of each island.
 Being in a group of 16 travelers, we were always divided in to two smaller groups of eight with one guide for each group on excursions.
 This worked beautifully as it provided a more intimate setting and enhanced learning.